 A priority is to replace a crabapple formerly on the left side of the historic stone farmhouse.
-They desire an evergreen that will mature to a height of twenty feet by six feet or so.
+Greg and Lori desire an evergreen that will mature to twenty feet tall by six feet wide.

 Weeping White Spruce – How the Grinch Stole Christmas

-Greg heard some spruces are plagued with a fungus call Needle Cast.
+Greg heard some spruces are plagued with a fungus called Needle Cast.
 “A colleague is removing fifteen from her property due to damage.”
-He went on to say, “she heard of a resistant fir tree.”
+He said, “she heard of a resistant fir tree.”

 About Cytospora Canker (aka Spruce Canker Disease)

 It’s true spruces, primary blue spruces in this neck of the woods, have been on the decline primarily because of Cytospora Canker (aka Canker Disease).
 And, as Greg learned, Rhizospharea Needle Cast is another fungal dilemma affecting them.
 The symptoms are similar.